-Choosing the right Source-to-Pay solution.
+Choosing the right Source to Pay software.
 It’s a big project for any company regardless of their size.
 It comprises an exciting IT Procurement transformation journey for your business.
 Alignment from all teams is mandatory to achieve success.

-Follow these six questions when selecting the right Source-To-Pay solution for your business:
+Follow these six questions when selecting the right S2P solution for your business:

 1- What you see, is it what you get?

 As a first step, you need to assess your organization’s needs.
 Focus on collecting this information within the affected teams.
 The requirements document that will result from this investigation will help you to search for and select the right solution.
 Agree on a Minimum Valuable Product (MVP) and which are the “Nice to have” features.
 Do not overload your list!

 You are now ready to search for S2P vendors.
 Some reliable sources are the Gartner and Forrester reports.

 The demo step comes next.
 Choose the ones that are closest to your goals and go through the demo process.
 You can create a system of points to grade each of your entries in the requirement’s doc.

 You can also include a trade-off input at this point for the features requested.
 To judge the position of each of the solutions demoed you can ponder them based on your team’s insights.